Microchip Reunites Family With Dog Four Years Later

 “I actually thought it was a prank phone call,” Bradley Wieferich told the Toledo Blade.

 According to the paper a clerk there described Bambi to the family and said the microchip confirmed the dog’s information.
-Toledo police had found were wondering the streets.
+Toledo police had found her wondering the streets.

 “She’s a little older, and just think of all the stories she could tell!”
 Lucas County Canine Care & Control posted on their Facebook page.
 “Who knows where she’s been the past four years, but we couldn’t be happier she finally made her way back home to Lansing and her loving family!” the post continued.